 In order to separate our revolutionary detoxification program from these lose-weight-quick schemes, we developed the simple refrain, "the Clean Program is not about weight loss, and it’s not a weight loss program."
 However, as many cleansers know, the products and protocols of Clean (such as probiotics and our Daily Shakes) do, in fact, benefit those wanting to shed excess weight.
-Many people come to the 7-Day and 21-Day Clean Program interested in losing a few pounds because, the truth is, for most people, the cleanse is a great way to support healthy weight loss!
+Many people come to the 21-Day Clean Program interested in losing a few pounds because, the truth is, for most people, the cleanse is a great way to support healthy weight loss!

 Clearly, we’ve come a long way since 2008 -- green smoothies can be found on almost every corner, the field of functional medicine is growing and so is awareness of the importance of detoxification and digestion.
 So we’re ready to come "clean" about weight loss!